SachinVekariya/survilience_bot/README.md

-# survilience_bot
+# Survilience_Bot
-# uart
+# UART_Communication

-As a part of mini project in Drishtri (Techanical Club of SVNIT) we developing a survilence bot for survilience local area by live video streaming.
+As a part of mini project in Drishti (Techanical Club of NIT) We developing a survilence bot for survilience local area by live video streaming.
 And as apart of this project, we are using 2 communication protocol UART and SPI.